SSI RAP is the acronym for: Sustainability and Social Innovation Residential Academic Program

 The original name of the program was SEEDS (Social Entrepreneurship for Equitable Development & Sustainability).
-The focus of the RAP is to provide a fertile academic and social environment – one that is active (and pro-active), engaged around issues of importance that impact our social interrelationships relevant to our interdependence with all life on earth.
+The focus of the RAP is to provide a fertile academic and social environment – one that is active (and pro-active), engaged around issues of importance that are relevant to our interdependence with each other and all life on earth.

-The experience is multifaceted and interdisciplinary.
+The first-year experience is multifaceted and interdisciplinary.
 Students from all areas of study will find ways to contribute and benefit.
 The point is, our interdependence is the key to solving planetary imbalances.
-Through hard work and deep play, group projects and individual assignments, at speaker events, film screenings, field trips, and social gatherings, the RAP experience here will be both rewarding and uplifting.
+Through hard work and deep play, group projects and individual assignments, at speaker events, film screenings, a retreat and frequent social gatherings, the RAP experience here will be rewarding and impactful.

 Williams Village North Residence Hall has been referred to as “WV40°N” for its location on Baseline Road at the 40th parallel.
 Student participants in the SSI RAP live in the largest LEED Platinum residence hall in the U.S., Williams Village North.
-It’s a very attractive building – see ph0tos elsewhere on this site.
+The beauty, light and amenities of the building make it feel like your home.

 Ready to move in?
 Make your reservation here: https://housing.colorado.edu/housing-assignments/apply/new-students/freshman

-The program is unique in that it is really two RAPs in one.
+The program is unique in that it is really two RAPs in partnership.
 Program faculty and staff seek a critical engagement of students in the diversity of global challenges, from resource depletion to climate change to poverty and economic instability.
-Our teaching faculty consists of professors in architecture, engineering, political science, writing, anthropology, business and sociology.
-The courses offered in the residence hall for RAP students vary each term and always include a choice of core curriculum courses and electives from the College of Arts & Sciences as well as from other campus offerings.
+Our teaching faculty bring a variety of experience and expertise to the subjects of sustainability & social innovation.
+The courses offered in the residence hall for RAP students vary each term and always include a choice of core curriculum courses and electives from the College of Arts & Sciences.